LouisSavoie/simple-karma/README.md

 ## Future Scope

-- `+ / - karma` on a non-existant thing will create that thing
+- `+ / - karma` on a non-existent thing will create that thing
 - undo admin command
-- rename thing admin command
 - allow command arguments in any order
-- make debug for everyone

 ~~*All caught up, hurrah!*~~